Free UPS GROUND Shipping on all WEB orders (Inside the contiguous United States ONLY)

 updated statistics, legislative information, Top 20 Violations Lists, and directory of state and federal environmental and safety and health agencies and consultation programs

 This easy-to-use guide will not gather dust on the shelf.
 The reader-friendly writing style eliminates legal jargon, so you will reach for it again and again.

-The Automotive Workplace Guide to EPA & OSHA includes online access to create customizable versions of the sample safety plans.
+The Automotive Workplace Guide to EPA & OSHA includes online access to create customizeable versions of the sample safety plans.
 It also includes in-depth discussion of OSHA’s Hazard Communication (Employee-Right-to-Know) Standard, which is one of the most commonly cited OSHA standards.